ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 `ghga-connector` and the WPAT:

 1. The user initiates the upload process for a given single file (can be looped or batched):
-   - The Connector contacts the WPS and exchanges the WPAT for a CreateFileWorkOrder WOT.
+   - The Connector contacts the WPS and exchanges the WPAT for a `CreateFileWorkOrder` token.
    - The Connector calls the UCS's `POST /contexts/{context_id}/uploads/` endpoint.
 The request body includes the unencrypted checksum, the file alias, and possibly further information.
-The ID of the `UploadContext` is included in the path and also in the WOT.
+The WOT carries the context ID and file alias.
    - The UCS ensures the `UploadContext` is currently open and doesn't already have a completed `FileUpload` for the same file alias, then adds the `FileUpload` to the associated `UploadContext`.
    - The UCS initiates a multipart upload for the file.
    - The UCS publishes upsertion events for both the `FileUpload` and `UploadContext` objects, and returns an HTTP response to the Connector indicating